Scattering of Carriers by Charged Dislocations in Semiconductors: Issues Addressed

-is {\it apparently} physically incorrect. $v_{\perp}$ is the component of electron velocity perpendicular to the dislocation axis and $N_d$ is the number of dislocations per unit area, all assumed to be parallel and independent.
+is indeed correct, despite an apparent inconsistency.
+In Eq. (\ref{podor's expression}), $v_{\perp}$ is the component of electron velocity perpendicular to the dislocation axis and $N_d$ is the number of dislocations per unit area, all assumed to be parallel and independent.
 Only the perpendicular component of the impinging electron's velocity contributes to scattering and the component parallel to the dislocation is unaffected.
-Equation \ref{podor's expression} is finite when $v_{\perp}\rightarrow 0$, whereas in this limit, $\tau$ should diverge.\\ (iii) The method of energy averaging employed by P\"od\"or has been questioned\cite{look}.\\ (iv) Due to (iii), the tensor nature of resistivity is not evident in the final expression.
-In particular if the dislocations are tilted at an angle with respect to the direction perpendicular to the plane of transport, it is difficult to give anything better than a rough estimate\cite{eastman} in the present theory.
-Most often, the effect of dislocation orientation is disregarded and $\mu_\perp$ is replaced by a scalar number. \\ (v) Quantum and classical scattering times were calculated\cite{jena} without averaging out the anisotropy in the problem.\\ (vi) There are corrections to the measured Hall mobility due to the Hall scattering factor.\\ (vii)In general, dislocations may not be all parallel.
+Eq. (\ref{podor's expression}) is finite when $v_{\perp}\rightarrow 0$, whereas in this limit, $\tau$ should diverge.
+This point gets clarified once one goes through a consistent derivation of the relation time in the next section where we break up the relaxation time into two components $\tau_\perp$ and $\tau_z$. $\tau_\perp$, the component of the relaxation time perpendicular to dislocations does indeed correspond to P\"{o}d\"{o}r's expression whereas $\tau_z$, the component parallel to the dislocation axes is ill-defined.\\ (iii) The method of energy averaging employed by P\"od\"or has been questioned.\cite{look} Due to this ambiguity, the tensor nature of resistivity is not evident in the final expression.
+In particular if the dislocations are tilted at an angle with respect to the direction perpendicular to the plane of transport, it is difficult to give anything better than a rough estimate in the present theory.\cite{Eastman} The effect of dislocation orientation is usually disregarded and $\mu_\perp$ is replaced by a scalar number.\cite{SolidStatePhysics} Nevertheless dislocation related anisotropy is sometimes seen in the transport properties.\cite{anisotropy}\\ (iv) Quantum and classical scattering times were calculated without averaging out the anisotropy in the problem.\cite{jena}\\ (v) There are corrections to the measured Hall mobility due to the Hall scattering factor.
+This Hall factor is shown to be very significant, even larger than 2 for a non-degenerate electron gas.\\ (vi) In general, dislocations may not be all parallel.
+A naive angular averaging over the resistivity tensor is equivalent to the use of Matthiessen's rule.
+We will derive a new expression for angular-averaged relation time $\tau_{iso}(k)$, which has a different $k$ dependence as compared to the anisotropic relaxation time.
+Thus angular averaging has the important experimental consequence of changing the temperature dependence of mobility.

-Points (i) and (ii) above were what led us to the reexamination of this problem.
-Nevertheless, a first principles treatment of the calculations shows that P\"od\"or's 40-year old formula is indeed correct.
-The reasons for the apparent discrepancy are traced to the limits where the solution of the Boltzmann equation is invalid.
-This is discussed in the next section.